haoliangyu/ngx-mapboxgl-starter/README.md

-# angular2-mapboxgl-starter
+# ngx-mapboxgl-starter

-A minimal project seed of Angular2, Webpack, and MapboxGL.
+A minimal project seed of Angular, Webpack, and MapboxGL.

 **Features**